 My best Powershot G1X Mark II photos have yet to be taken.

-These Powershot G1X Mark II photos were taken during one of the photo workshops offered by Irene Hinke-Sacilotto and Osprey Photo Workshops.
-You can find more photos of the Blackwater Falls Park here.
+Several of these Powershot G1X Mark II photos were taken during one of the photo workshops offered by Irene Hinke-Sacilotto and Osprey Photo Workshops.